 Published datasets may be reused under the Open Government Licence for public sector information.

-In certain circumstances, the Council may be required to disclose information for which it does not hold the copyright.
-In these cases you must respect the rights of the copyright owner and seek the copyright owner’s permission to re-use the information.
+In certain circumstances, the council may be required to disclose information for which it does not hold the copyright.
+In these circumstances you must respect the rights of the copyright owner and seek the copyright owner’s permission to re-use the information.